sadigatwork/pers/Preparations/Prompts.md

 This is great!
 Can you summarize the system we have built so far, taking all the requirements, features, use cases, and user stories into account, then create a new requirements document from it?
 ## Features
 Can you take these stories and convert them into a comperhensive feature list for me?
+Can you take these features and turn them into a requirements document?
+The system will build with PHP and MySQL and use HTML and CSS, with Javascript.
+The installation file should build the database, which may require the user to create a database.
 ## Timelines
 If I wanted to create a general timeline for this project, could you help me with that?
 Please create a 4-month, 6-month, and 12-month timeline for this project.
 I fear you misunderstood me.
 I'd like timeline where the entire project can be completed in 4 months, 6 months, or 12 months.